crateio/distutils2/docs/source/pypi.rst

 Download distributions
 +++++++++++++++++++++++

-As it can get the urls of distributions provided by PyPI, the `Simple` client also can download the distributions and put it for you in a temporary destination::
+As it can get the urls of distributions provided by PyPI, the `SimpleIndex` client also can download the distributions and put it for you in a temporary destination::

     >>> client.download("foobar")